cat-mang/LESO_Analysis_Proj/README.md

 I wanted to look at publicly available 1033 Program data from the Defense Logistics Agency to understand what types of surplus equipment Law Enforcement agencies were really receiving and determine how the amounts of surplus equipment impacted police brutality, specifically fatal encounters with police and LE agencies.

+My Minimum Viable Product is to determine if there is a linear relationship between the amounts of militarized equipment in a county and the amounts of deaths in that county due to intentional use of force.
+I aim to be able to provide a threshold for 1033 program auditors to use to begin auditing counties' Law Enforcement agencies.

 ## Exploratory Data Analysis

 For this analysis I merged 2 datasets based on the County and State.